-State Incentives – Various State of Indiana incentive programs and exemptions are available, and the staff of the Columbus Economic Development Corporation is well-prepared to assist existing and prospective companies in pursuit of qualifying incentive programs.
+State Incentives – Various State of Indiana incentive programs and exemptions are available, and the staff of the Greater Columbus Economic Development Corporation is well-prepared to assist existing and prospective companies in pursuit of qualifying incentive programs.
 Some of the more popular incentive tools are highlighted below:

 - Economic Development for a Growing Economy (EDGE) Tax Credit – a refundable, performance-based credit against a company’s Indiana corporate tax liability, based upon meeting certain pledged hiring and payroll commitments

 - Hoosier Business Investment (HBI) Tax Credit – a non-refundable tax credit that can be carried forward up to ten years, to offset a company’s Indiana corporate tax liability, based upon qualifying capital expenditures

 - Skills Enhancement Fund (SEF) Grants – SEF grants, when approved in advance, can be utilized by companies to offset up to 50% of eligible training expenses associated with the hiring or re-training needs of the company.

 - Indiana Shovel Ready Program – the program reduces potential costs of site development for businesses by certifying sites to expedite the location and permitting processes for business development.